ClaraLeDraoulec/BLM-Data-Story/index.md

 ## Global analysis on all the years

 ### Introducing our dataframe : who are our speakers ?

+Add some pie charts of the speakers.

+**Normalize the pie charts

 ### Sentiment analysis

 Plotting the distribution among gender, age or party for particular sentiment scores.